anothergeorgecoldham/anothergeorgecoldham/README.md

 :yellow_heart: My passion lies in making a positive impact on the lives of those around me.
 I strive to leave every space—virtual or physical—better than I found it.

 :headphones: Music fuels my creativity and keeps me grounded.

+:loudspeaker: Experienced International Public Speaker combining two passions of travel and adventure, along with speaking and teaching.

 :pray: With half my career spent as an educator in IT Networking, Administration, and Security, I found immense joy in teaching and mentoring.
 I continue to seek opportunities to share knowledge, mentor peers, and inspire others.